cxm12/HallAssess/README.md

 cd <directory of the .py file>
 python main.py
 ```
-Replacing "FMIRdatapath" with the folder name containing AI-reconstructed images (such as super-resolved images, denoised images), which need to be measured.
+Replacing "FMIRdatapath" with the folder name containing AI-reconstructed images, such as super-resolved/denoised images, which need to be measured.

 Replacing "LQpath" with the folder name containing low-quality images (such as low-resolution images, noisy images), which are the input of the fluorescence microscopy image restoration models (such as super-resolution models, denoising models) for generating AI-reconstructed images.